Suhas-124/practice_1/README.md

 # Demo

-suhas lets rock focus on today no matter what one hour at a time
+suhas lets rock focus on today! no matter what one hour at a time!